xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 }

 // touch is the whole sequence of events that simulates a single tap
-// Please note that this is not 100% the same as outlined above, here one event is missing.
+// While testing it seemed like not all SYN_REPORT events are necessary,
-// That event is probably unnecessary, because the tap is working without it just fine :) var touch = []InputEvent{
+// but we will just use the same sequence as observed above var touch = []InputEvent{
     {
         Type:  EV_ABS,